dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/MediaManagerDemo.md

 </RelativeLayout>
 ~~~

-In the xml file above, we implement the UI Library's default layout.
-For more details, please check the [Getting Started with UI Library](http://developer.dji.com/mobile-sdk/documentation/android-tutorials/UILibraryDemo.html#building-the-default-layout-using-ui-library) tutorial.
+In the xml file above, we implement the UX SDK's default layout.
+For more details, please check the [Getting Started with UX SDK](http://developer.dji.com/mobile-sdk/documentation/android-tutorials/UXSDKDemo.html#building-the-default-layout-using-ui-library) tutorial.

 Once you finished the steps above, open the "color.xml" file and replace the content with the following: